-On September 14th, 2012, Godfather of Goth Peter Murphy performed a duet with Stan Lee, father of Spider-man, X-Men, The Avengers and much much more.
+On September 14th, 2012, Bauhaus’ Peter Murphy performed a duet with Stan Lee, father of Spider-man, X-Men, The Avengers, and much much more.

 The unlikely pair performed a duet of “That Old Black Magic” during a one-off concert at Los Angeles’ Club Nokia–an event dubbed “Stan Lee’s In Parties” for the kickoff of Stan’s Comikaze Expo.